 The word “safe” is a very broad term.
 One thing that’s for certain is a shipping container is built to be extremely tough and durable, withstanding the weather and rigours of extensive sea travel.
 A brand new shipping container or a high quality used one will be very safe when it comes to the items being stored within its walls.

-A brand new or good quality used shipping container is designed to be airtight and flood proof, further enhancing their safety aspect and structural qualities.
-Even when they are modified, so long as too much of the metal structure isn’t cut away, anything made from a container is going to be safe, secure and extremely strong.
+A brand new or good quality used shipping container is designed to be airtight and flood-proof, further enhancing its safety aspect and structural qualities.
+Even when they are modified, so long as too much of the metal structure isn’t cutaway, anything made from a container is going to be safe, secure and extremely strong.

 Something to consider when buying or hiring a used shipping container is its history.
 You may not be able to uncover the total history of use for a particular shipping container, but keep in mind that used containers could have been used to house or transport all manner of things.
 Toxic substances or harsh chemicals might have been in the container and still leeching toxins.